naveteam/back-boilerplate/readme.md

 ## Steps to use Queue UI

-1. After adding a new queue, need to add in queue.js a new `BullAdapter`
+1. After adding a new queue, need to add in queue.js a new `adapter`
 2. Acess UI on http://localhost:3001/v1/queues/dashboards